365体育直播投注Crime Awareness & University Police

 Although the UVU campus is a relatively safe place, we are not immune to those problems that beset all urban citizens, including problems related to public safety and law enforcement.

-Utah Valley University police provide several important services to a diverse University community consisting of over 37,000 students and supporting faculty and staff by providing 24 hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors on campus.
+365体育直播投注Utah Valley University police provide several important services to a diverse University community consisting of over 41,000 students and supporting faculty and staff by providing 24 hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors on campus.

-Several patrol methods are used to secure and patrol University properties, including uniformed and plain clothes, vehicle, and foot patrol.
+365体育直播投注Several patrol methods are used to secure and patrol University properties, including uniformed and plain clothes, vehicle, and foot patrol.
+UVU police officers work closely with outside agencies in the investigation of crimes.

 University police officers are also responsible for providing a full range of public safety services to the University community, including the handling of all crime reports, investigations, traffic accidents, enforcement of laws regulating underage drinking, the use of controlled substances, weapons violations, and enforcement of all applicable State, County and local laws, in addition to all other incidents such as medical and fire emergencies which require police assistance.